A Visit to the “Polish Amish”

 So to get one of the most superficial matters out of the way, how ‘Amish’ are they?
 Anita’s family is based in an Indiana Beachy Amish congregation.
 While Jacob was born in Pennsylvania, he soon moved away and spent his childhood and younger years in settlements in Tennessee and Kentucky.
 And he has the drawl to show for it.

 Jacob’s Polish is excellent.
-Much better than mine.
-Jacob has a talent for languages and is currently translating a Mennonite-authored book of inspirational stories into Polish.
+He has a talent for languages and is currently translating a Mennonite-authored book of inspirational stories into Polish.
 He’s about a third of the way through.
-Over his nearly fifteen years in Poland, he’s read many of the Polish classics–Sienkiewicz, Mickiewicz, who wrote the great epics, and others.
+Over his nearly fifteen years in Poland, he’s read many of the Polish classics – Sienkiewicz, Mickiewicz, who wrote the great epics, and others.

-Jacob’s family left Pennsylvania German behind a couple generations before, he explained, as I sat and listened in one of his imported Amish-style hickory-rockers.
+Jacob’s family left the Pennsylvania German language (aka Pennsylvania Dutch) behind a couple generations before, he explained, as I sat and listened in one of his imported Amish-style hickory-rockers.
 Anita used it growing up, says she understands it perfectly, but might have a tough time speaking it.
-She says she used PA Dutch with the oldest kids for a spell, but abandoned it after a while since Jacob doesn’t speak it himself.
+She says she used Pennsylvania Dutch with the oldest children (the Martins have seven total) for a spell, but abandoned it after a while since Jacob doesn’t speak it himself.

 The kids are comfortable using both Polish and English, but the younger ones especially tend to gravitate towards English.
 (By the way, re-reading my last post I realized I might have gotten a bit ahead of the game and added a kid to the Martins’ total, which currently stands at seven, not eight.)

-Jacob and Anita’s first kids got classic American names–Ruben and Joshua–while later ones received Polish monikers–Ilona, Zofia, Waldek.
-Jacob says they now follow the formula of a Polish first name and an English middle one–‘Stefan James’–in case they ever return to the States.
+Jacob and Anita’s first children got classic American names – Ruben and Joshua – while later ones received Polish monikers – Ilona, Zofia, Waldek.
+Jacob says they now follow the formula of a Polish first name and an English middle one – ‘Stefan James’ – in case they ever return to the States.

 Get the Amish in your inbox